Fatality reported in house fire Monday afternoon in the Town of Lyons

-LYONS — Firefighter crews responded to a fatal house fire Monday afternoon at 3293 Lockwood Blvd. in the Town of Lyons.
+LYONS — Fire crews responded to a fatal house fire Monday afternoon at 3293 Lockwood Blvd. in the Town of Lyons.

 Lyons Fire Chief Neal Lara said the department was called to the scene at about 1:34 p.m. for a report of a fire that had occurred to a single-family residence.